Tag: MiCA

 The ECB Thinks Stablecoins Threaten Crypto.
 They Actually Threaten Sovereign Debt.

-The European Central Bank warned that stablecoins pose a financial stability risk due to their vulnerability to depegging and “bank-run dynamics.”
+The European Central Bank warned that stablecoins pose a financial stability risk.
+This is due to their vulnerability to depegging.
+Stablecoins are also susceptible to “bank-run dynamics.”
 The ECB’s language points to obvious crypto dangers — panic, redemption stress, and liquidity shocks.
 But the real threat they name without saying is bigger: when stablecoins break, they don’t just fracture crypto.
 They liquidate U.S. Treasuries.

 Stablecoins like USDT (Tether) and USDC (USD Coin, issued by Circle) now hold massive portfolios of short-duration sovereign debt.
 If confidence collapses, they must dump those assets into the market instantly.
 A digital run triggers a bond liquidation event.
 The ECB frames this as a crypto risk.
 It is actually a sovereign risk happening through private rails.